"Tappan Chair" by Jane Duran, Featured in American Sampler

 in the making of a high-backed rocking chair.

-Available through Enitharmon Press; poem printed with permission.
+Available here by arrangement with Enitharmon Press; poem printed with permission.